Information bringing people together...

 • PRC continues to hold online workshops about composting, rainwater harvesting, and waste reduction.
 They have several Hard-to-Recycle events each year; 2024's are listed here.
 For household chemicals, here's the link.

-There's also a whole lot of other important events happening in our region (or online); please check out the list below for a few of 'em.
+There's always a whole lot of other important events happening in our region (or online); please check out the list below for a few of 'em.

-• Most days this month: Want to get outside to enjoy this lovely fall weather?
-I'm dismantling part of the roof garden to prepare for some roof repairs, so there's lots of gardening activity -- it's always more fun with company, and educational to boot!
+• Most days this month: Want to get outside to enjoy this unseasonably warm weather?
+There's usually lots of gardening activity around here (including dismantling part of the roof garden to prepare for some roof repairs) -- it's always more fun with company, and educational to boot!
 Contact me (text is best, or FB message, or email me as noted above) if you'd like to join in, get your hands in the plants, and go home with garden lore and produce!

 • Liquid and solid waste from gas and oil extraction (much of which is radioactive) is currently being stored in a building (part of a former steel mill, which was never cleaned up properly in the first place) near the municipal drinking water source for thousands of people in Martins Ferry, Ohio.
 The facility had a permit for 600 tons at a time, but held as much as 10,000 tons.
 It is in the floodplain of the Ohio River, and waters rose up to the front doors this spring.
 This petition, by Concerned Ohio River Residents, asks officials to halt waste processing there and keep it out of the Source Water Protection Area, clean up the site, and conduct environmental testing and monitoring.
 This practice is insane; we have to stop legitimizing dangerous extractive industries.